drehero/goodman-replication/README.md

     }
 }
 ```
-2. Create an instance for your custom method by passing the decision function as well as a the name of the method to the `Method()` constructor function.
-For example:
+2. Create an instance for your custom method by passing the decision function as well as a the name of the method to the `Method()` constructor function:
 ```R
 your_method = Method(
     name="My method",